iExecBlockchainComputing/iexec-sdk/README.md

 iExec allows Ethereum developers to create applications that can be executed off-chain.
 This packages bring all the tools to develop, deploy and execute Dapps on Ethereum and iExec.
-Using these tools, you will be able to deploy any legacy applications in the iexec infrastructure and execute them through calls to Ethereum smart contracts.
+Using these tools, you will be able to deploy any legacy applications in the iExec infrastructure and execute them through calls to Ethereum smart contracts.

 * A [step-by-step tutorial](https://goo.gl/REsz1j) is available on Katacoda.